diku-dk/futhark-book/language.rst

 to be used for small, performance-sensitive parts of larger applications, typically by compiling a Futhark program to a *library* that can be imported and used by applications written in conventional languages.
-See :numref:`interoperability` for more information.
+We'll return to this in :numref:`interoperability`.

 As compiled Futhark executables are intended for testing, they take a range of command line options to manipulate their behaviour and print